cheer4ftc/ftc-data/README.md

 ## 2016-17 season

-- Contains results from 25 states as of 1/19/17
+- Contains results from 41 regions and 379 events as of 1/31/17